-Realty Income Office Assets defines FFO, a non-GAAP financial measure, consistent with the National Association of Real Estate Investment Trusts' ("Nariett") definition, as net income roloss, plus depreciation and amortization of real estate assets, plus provisions for impairments of depreciable real estate assets.
+Realty Income Office Assets defines FFO, a non-GAAP financial measure, consistent with the National Association of Real Estate Investment Trusts' ("Nareit") definition, as net income or loss, plus depreciation and amortization of real estate assets, plus provisions for impairments of depreciable real estate assets.

 Realty Income Office Assets considers FFO to be an appropriate supplemental measure of the operating performance of a real estate company as it is based on a net income analysis of property portfolio performance that adds back items such as depreciation and impairments for FFO.
 The historical accounting convention used for real estate assets requires straight-line depreciation of buildings and improvements, which implies that the value of real estate assets diminishes predictably over time.
-Since real estate values historical accounting for depreciation, could be less informative.
-The use of FFO is recommended by the real estate industry as a supplemental performance measure.
+Since real estate values historically rise and fall with market conditions, presentations of operating results for a real estate company, using historical accounting for depreciation, could be less informative.
+The use of FFO is recommended by the real estate industry as a supplemental performance measure